Alex Garland: Film

 In January 2021, Garland was hired to direct his third film, Men, starring Jessie Buckley and Rory Kinnear.
-The film follows a young woman who goes on a solo vacation to the English countryside after the death of her ex-husband.
+The film follows a young woman who goes on a holiday to the English countryside after the death of her ex-husband.
 Released in May 2022, it received generally positive reviews, though its narrative approach received some criticism.
 Film critic Jonathan Rosenbaum placed Men on his Best Films of 2022 list.

 In April 2022, it was announced that Garland would once again work with A24 for his fourth feature, Civil War, an action epic starring Kirsten Dunst, Wagner Moura, and previous collaborators Stephen McKinley Henderson and Cailee Spaeny.
 The film was released on 12 April 2024.
-Garland will reunite with Boyle to write 28 Years Later, the long-gestating sequel to 28 Days Later, which is intended to launch a new trilogy of zombie films.
-Murphy will serve as an executive producer.
-The film is set to be released by Sony.
+Garland reunited with Boyle to write 28 Years Later, the long-gestating sequel to 28 Days Later, which was the first of an ongoing trilogy of zombie films.
+The film was released by Sony on 20 June 2025.
+Its sequel 28 Years Later: The Bone Temple, which Garland returned to write, was released on 13 January 2026, and was directed by Nia DaCosta.
+Garland is slated to write the yet unnamed third film in the 28 Years Later trilogy, which will again be directed by Boyle and serve as the fifth overall instalment in the 28 Days Later film series.

 In February 2024, it was revealed that Charles Melton was in talks to star in Garland's upcoming untitled war film with A24.
 This project marks the second collaboration between Garland and Ray Mendoza, who served as the military supervisor for Civil War.
-The pair wrote and will co-direct the film.
+The pair wrote and co-directed the film.
 The following month, Joseph Quinn, D'Pharaoh Woon-A-Tai, Kit Connor, Cosmo Jarvis, Will Poulter and Finn Bennett joined the ensemble cast, and the film was revealed to be titled Warfare.
 The same month, Garland stated that he would not direct any films in the "foreseeable future" after the release of Civil War and that his co-directorial work on Warfare was "more of a supporting character" to Mendoza's.
-However, in May 2025, it was announced that Garland's next project would be a film adaptation of Elden Ring.
+However, in May 2025, it was announced that Garland's next project would be a film adaptation of the 2022 video game Elden Ring.